CarylThom/milestone-project-1/README.md

 ### Imagery

 * Imagery has been chosen to catch the eye but not be overpowering.
-They have been chosen again to showing modernity, accessibility and inclusiveness.
+They have been chosen again to showing modernity, elegance, accessibility and inclusiveness.

 ## Wireframes